-Several decisions from 2020 and 2021 analysed in this and in previous reports, but also decisions outlined in the 2022 Report, show that applicants who had strong asylum claims were not adequately prepared for their hearing and, for instance, provided more detailed statements to their psychologist than to their lawyer.
-The contradictory statements in the asylum hearing which ensued was the reason why the Asylum office rejected their claims.
-755 Another example is the lack of coordination in preparation for the asylum hearing of a Tunisian gay couple.
-These flaws are mainly due to the lawyers' lack of experience and knowledge of the asylum field which raises serious concerns.
-Several applicants decided to abscond during the asylum procedure due to the non-responsiveness of their legal representatives and the lack of certainty about the outcome of their process.
-One UASC applicant absconded a couple of months before he was granted asylum due to the violence to which he was subjected in the social care home.
-His legal representative was not aware of the fact that he absconded, even though the violence was reported to him by the boy.757 The other UASC had only had a half an hour meeting with two different legal
+- Applicants who had strong asylum claims were not adequately prepared for their interview and, for instance, provided more detailed statements to their psychologist than to their lawyer.
+It resulted in contradictory statements in the asylum interview which ensued was the reason why the Asylum office rejected their claims.806 - Another example is the lack of coordination in preparation for the asylum interview of a Tunisian gay couple.807 - One UASC applicant absconded a couple of months before he was granted asylum due to the violence to which he was subjected in the social care home.
+His legal representative was not aware of the fact that he absconded, even though the violence was reported to him by the boy.808 - Oner UASC had only had a half an hour meeting with two different legal representatives within a year and decided to abscond to Bosnia.809 Since he was not able to cross to Croatia, he came back to Serbia and attempted to lodge a subsequent application, but was unsuccessful and eventually decided to abscond from Serbia.810